I am surer of His existence than of the fact that you and I are sitting in this room.

 Harijan, 11-3-'39, p.
 46

 When I admire the wonder of a sunset or the beauty of the moon, my soul expands in

-Young India 13-11-'24, p.
+Young India, 13-11-'24, p.
 378

-From Introduction to Autobiography, pp. 4-5
+From Introduction to Autobiography, p.
+4-5

 It is an unbroken torture to me that I am still so far from Him, who, as I fully know,